GluuFederation/flex/docs/install/vm-install/suse.md

 ## Enabling HTTPS
 To enable communication with Janssen Server over TLS (https) in a production environment, Janssen Server needs details about CA certificate.
-Update the HTTPS cofiguration file `https_jans.conf` as shown below:
+Update the HTTPS configuration file `https_jans.conf` as shown below:

 !!!
 Note
     Want to use `Let's Encrypt` to get a certificate?
 Follow [this guide](../../openbanking/install-vm.md#importing-the-ca-certificate-in-jvm-truststore-and-signing-encryption-keys-into-auth-server-keystore).